 💸 Welcome to $he $pends 💸

-This is a weekly newsletter + website created to close the wage gap, investment gap and board seat gap among women.
+This is a weekly newsletter + website created to give you actionable tools to close the wage, investing and board seat gaps.
 Pretty ambitious, right?
 We're an ambitious set of broads here, and we have plans to do this right.
 We'll bring you financial news, investment advice, saving tips and real information on how women spend their money weekly.
 We promise to never talk down to you and to never shy away from asking tough questions about money.

 Here's why: leaning in is yesterday’s news.
 The truth is that women make up nearly half of the labor force and hold more advanced degrees then men.
 So no, we don’t need another book about being a “bawse bitch.”

 We do, however, have money habits that differ from men.
 Women are more risk averse than men, and thus invest at a much lower rate.
 We also face cultural expectations to spend more money on our looks (a phenomenon also known as the pink tax).
 And don’t even get me started on the extra money some of us spend to have a menstrual cycle and to avoid (or bring on) pregnancy.
 This is all on top of ongoing sexual harassment and discrimination in the workplace and making 70 cents on the dollar (or less, if you're a woman of color).

 She Spends aims to tackle both personal finance problems (like paying off credit card debt or investing for retirement) as well as the macro issues that keep women from fully achieving parity in the workplace.
 We're so happy you've found us, welcome to the community!